Government funding for epilepsy

 Epilepsy is not just falling to the ground and shaking.
 A seizure can kill.

 The Epilepsy Centre is a professional organisation committed to providing quality services to people living with epilepsy and improving community awareness and attitudes throughout South Australia and the Northern Territory.
-The team at The Epilepsy Centre have been helping people since for over 40 years and we work continuously to raise awareness of epilepsy in the community to reduce stigma and create a more welcoming and inclusive society.
+The team at The Epilepsy Centre have been helping people for over 40 years and we work continuously to raise awareness of epilepsy in the community to reduce stigma and create a more welcoming and inclusive society.

 Our key services include:

 - Employment Support